naveedkhan1998/digit-classification/README.md

 This command installs the required packages listed in your `requirements.txt` file.

-## Step 5: Run Your Project
+## Step 7: Run Your Project

 Now you can run your project using the appropriate commands or scripts.

-These steps will help you set up and run your Python project within a clean and isolated virtual environment.
+These steps will help you check for Git installation, clone a Git repository, set up a Python virtual environment, and run your project within a clean and isolated virtual environment.